ginward/Online-Judge-Solutions/README.md

 This is the set of solutions I wrote for online judges.

-Codes is released under the MIT License.
+Code is released under the MIT License.

 The MIT License (MIT)
 Copyright (c) <2016> Jinhua Wang